A Preliminary Contamination-Free Evaluation of Reasoning Models

 LRM-Eval

-We conduct a moderate-scale contamination-free (to some extent) evaluation of current large reasoning models with some preliminary findings.
-We also release ROME, our evaluation benchmark for vision language models intended to test reasoning from visual clues.
-To highlight a few:
+We present a moderate-scale evaluation of contemporary large reasoning models designed to minimize contamination.
+Our preliminary analyses also reveal some intriguing behaviors of reasoning.
+We also release ROME, our evaluation benchmark for vision-language models designed to assess reasoning from visual evidence.

 College-level questions from course and lecture materials across STEM, humanities, and social sciences.